muatsoftgit/postgresql-backup/README.md

 This gem automates PostgreSQL's backup and restore in your Rails project.
 It will inject two rake tasks that you can use to manage your data, either by using the local system or AWS S3 storage.

 The current version supports ruby 3.
-If you need backward compatibiliy, use [v0.0.6](https://rubygems.org/gems/postgresql-backup/versions/0.0.6) instead.
+If you need backward compatibiliy.

 ## How it looks like?